 Companies that proceed with projects without obtaining and maintaining local support may face protests, sabotage, boycotts, negative publicity, and falling share prices.
 Companies that fail to obtain local support may also violate laws and/or international agreements.
 This includes but is not limited to agreements designed to protect the rights of Indigenous peoples, as discussed in the preceding section.

-- [The fund] will vote for reasonable proposals that ask companies to commit to meaningful and ongoing consultation with local communities affected by their operations. - [The fund] will vote for reasonable proposals that ask companies to seek the consent of local communities.
+- Vote for reasonable proposals that ask companies to commit to meaningful and ongoing consultation with local communities affected by their operations. - Vote for reasonable proposals that ask companies to seek the consent of local communities.